OpenMDAO/mphys/docs/basics/remote_components.rst

 The purpose of remote components is to provide a means of adding a remote physics analysis to a local OpenMDAO problem.
 One situation in which this may be desirable is when the time to carry out a full optimization exceeds an HPC job time limit.
 Such a situation, without remote components, may normally require manual restarts of the optimization, and would thus limit one to optimizers with this capability.
-Using remote components, one can keep a serial OpenMDAO optimization running continuously on a login node while the parallel physics analyses are evaluated across several HPC jobs.
+Using remote components, one can keep a serial OpenMDAO optimization running continuously on a login node (e.g., using the nohup or screen Linux commands) while the parallel physics analyses are evaluated across several HPC jobs.
 Another situation where these components may be advantageous is when the OpenMDAO problem contains components not streamlined for massively parallel environments.

 In general, remote components use nested OpenMDAO problems in a server-client arrangement.
 The outer, client-side OpenMDAO model serves as the overarching analysis/optimization problem while the inner, server-side model serves as the isolated high-fidelity analysis.
 The server inside the HPC job remains open to evaluate function or gradient calls.
+Wall times for function and gradient calls are saved, and when the maximum previous time multiplied by a scale factor exceeds the remaining job time, the server will be relaunched.

 Three general base classes are used to achieve this.